User Guides for the Customer Portal, ISPmanager, Webmin, and Windows Server

 Posted by Alan Bowman on 03 February 2011 10:17 AM

 Applicable Plans - eApps® Cloud Hosting Plans

 User Guide - Managing your Domains in the Customer Portal (DNS Manager)

 The DNS Manager in the Customer Portal allows you to fully manage the DNS for the domains that you are using in your Cloud hosting account.
 You can add and remove domains, and edit individual domain records in a DNS Zone.

-The Customer Portal is available to all Virtual Machine in the Cloud customers.
+The Customer Portal is available to all Virtual Server in the Cloud customers.

 Adding domains to the DNS Manager

-When you create your Virtual Machine, you have to specify a domain name.
-You can either add the domain to the DNS Manager before you create the VM, and then add the IP address after the VM is created and the IP address allocated, or you can create the Virtual Machine first, and then add the domain and IP address to the DNS Manager after the VM is provisioned.
+When you create your Virtual Server, you have to specify a domain name.
+You can either add the domain to the DNS Manager before you create the VS, and then add the IP address after the VS is created and the IP address allocated, or you can create the Virtual Server first, and then add the domain and IP address to the DNS Manager after the VS is provisioned.
 Either way will work.